layilin/SP23-33852/_annotations/book3.md

 92.94 coppers.
 Copper pots used for boiling cane juice.

-92.99 dare now deprive them of the luscious cane.
+* 92.99 dare now deprive them of the luscious cane.
 In his prose *Essay on the More Common West-India Diseases* (1764), Grainger writes that enslaved Africans "should not only be allowed to drink what quantity of the cane-juice they think proper, but even be obliged to drink it" during crop time.
 However, planters sometimes inflicted severe punishments when the enslaved ate or consumed sugar cane.
-For example, the eighteenth-century Jamaican planter Thomas Thistlewood punished an enslaved African named Egypt for eating sugarcane by whipping him and giving him "Derby's dose," a phrase Thsitlewood used to refer to the act of having one enslaved African defecate in another's mouth.
-Douglas Hall, *In Miserable Slavery: Thomas Thistlewood in Jamaica, 1750-86* (London: Macmillan, 1989).
-See line 412 below. <!--109.412 also has a note to this effect.
-Technically, we should use this one, unless there's a strong preference for doubling the note or using the later one-->
+For example, the eighteenth-century Jamaican planter Thomas Thistlewood punished an enslaved African named Egypt for eating sugarcane by whipping him and giving him "Derby's dose," a phrase Thsitlewood used to refer to the act of having one enslaved African defecate in another's mouth (Hall 73).

-92.103 wanes. a Wane (or Wain) is a large open vehicle or wagon drawn by horses or oxen and used to carry heavy loads, especially of agricultural produce.
+92.103 wanes.
+A wane is a large open vehicle or wagon drawn by horses or oxen and used to carry heavy loads, especially of agricultural produce.

 92.103 many a day, And many a night.
-Cane juice begins to spoil as soon as the plant is cut, so planters preferred to run their mills and boiling houses 24-hours-a-day during crop time.
-Grainger's reference to "cheerful toil" in line 101 is ironic under any circumstance, but especially during crop time, which was considered by many to be the most laborious and difficult time of the year. <!--could add a reference to Matthew Lewis here -->
+Cane juice begins to spoil as soon as the plant is cut.
+As a result, planters preferred to run their mills and boiling houses 24 hours per day during crop time.

 92.107 AEthiop-brow.
 Aethiop and Aethiopia (also Ethiop and Ethiopian) were sometimes used by the Greeks and Romans to refer to a specific people and region of Africa, but Aethiop was used to designate a generically black African as well.
 Aethiopians also were referenced in a classical proverb about "washing the Aethiopian" or turning black skin white.
-The proverb and subsequent versions, which were widely circulated in the early modern period and eighteenth century, framed the task as impossible and hence were used in justifications of racial difference and African inferiority based on skin color.
+The proverb and subsequent versions, which were widely circulated in the early modern period and eighteenth century, framed the task as impossible and hence were used in justifications of racial difference based on skin color.

 93.108 Phosphor.
 The morning star or the planet Venus when found in the sky before sunrise.

 93.112 yellow jointed canes.
-Sugarcane turns yellow when it is ripe.
+Sugar cane turns yellow when it is ripe.

 93.118 eyes.
 Sugar-cane buds.
-To produce new sugar-cane, sugar-cane stalks with buds on them (called ratoons) were planted in the ground.
+To produce new sugar cane, sugar cane stalks with buds on them were planted in the ground.

 93.127 junks.
-Stems or stalks, a gathering of stalks.
+A gathering of stems or stalks.

 [place][people] 94.131 Lincoln-plains...Lincoln...Dyer.
 John Dyer (1699-1757), Welsh painter and poet, author of the georgic poem *The Fleece* (1757), which Grainger reviewed in the *Monthly Review* (April 1757).
-Lincoln was a center of wook production, and the Lincoln longwool is a breed of sheep known for its copious and heavy white fleece.
+Lincoln was a center of wool production, and the Lincoln longwool is a breed of sheep known for its copious and heavy white fleece.

 94.135 impress upon their captive sides, their master's cypher.
 The practice of branding sheep.
-Though he does not make i explicity, this passge of Graingers parallels a plantation discipline wherein enslaved persons were branded with their enslavers mark<!--Gilmore attributes this to Thomas Doring, whom we can add to the bibliography-->
+Alhough he does not make an explicit comparison between the treatment of animals and human beings, this passage recalls the fact that enslaved persons were branded with the marks of their enslavers.
+See Gilmore, who credits Tobias Döring with this insight.

 94.143 from such dire sounds.
 The sound of the whip cracking.
 This is one of several places in the poem where Grainger shrinks from the violence of plantation slavery.

 94.146 laughing, labouring, singing throng.
 Grainger refers here to the common practice of enslaved laborers singing while working in the cane fields.
-The songs were sung in part to help establish a rhythm and pace for the work being performed, and Grainger and other colonists tended to view them as beneficial tools for psychologically lightening the burden of the labor being performed.
-In short, they saw music and singing as helping to ensure compliance with the regime of plantation discipline.
+The songs were sung in part to help establish a rhythm and pace for the work being performed, and planters also saw them as helping to lighten the burden of the labor being performed.
+In short, they saw music and singing as making work more pleasant and thereby ensuring compliance with the regime of plantation discipline.
 At the same time, the songs sung during field work often seem to have contained coded or even overt criticisms of planters and plantation discipline.
 For example, the Gloucestershire Archives in Britain recently uncovered an eighteenth-century slave song from Barbados that contained the lyrics, "Massa buy me he won't killa me/Oh_ Massa buy me he won't killa me/Oh Massa buy me he won't kill a me/Oh 'for he kill me he ship me regular" (see "Song of slaves in Barbados" at https://www.gloucestershire.gov.uk/archives/learning-for-all/online-exhibitions/inhuman-traffic/).
-A recording of the song by the Christ Faith Tabernacle of Gloucester also highlights the song's minor key, as well as its sorrowful and tragic dimensions (see https://www.gloucestershire.gov.uk/media/2126/song_48_1mp3-15777.mp3).
+A recording of the song by the Christ Faith Tabernacle of Gloucester also highlights the song's minor key, which imbues it with a sorrowful and tragic dimension (see https://www.gloucestershire.gov.uk/media/2126/song_48_1mp3-15777.mp3).

 94.148 hind's blithe whistle.
 A hind is a farm servant or agricultural laborer.
-Instead of describing the singing of the enslaved directly, Grainger invokes the whistling of a standard georgic figure.

 [place] 95.153 Annan's pastoral hills.
 The Annan is a river in Dumfries and Galloway, a unitary council area in southern Scotland near the border with England.
-During the 1332 Battle of Annan at the outset of the Second war of Scottish independence, Sir Archibald Douglas attacked Edward Balliol and his army at Annan.
+During the 1332 Battle of Annan at the outset of the Second War of Scottish Independence (1332-1357), Sir Archibald Douglas attacked Edward Balliol and his army at Annan.
 Escaping just before being captured, Balliol is said to have fled naked to England.

 95.160 Ceres.
 Italo-Roman goddess of growth and agriculture.

 95.162 sonorous bellows.
 Bagpipes.

 95.164 dog-star.
-The dog star is another name for Sirius, brightest star in the constellation Canis Major (Latin for "the greater dog").
-Sirius rises in conjunction with the sun, July 3 through August 11.
+The dog star is another name for Sirius, brightest star in the constellation Canis Major.
+Sirius rises in conjunction with the sun from July 3 to August 11, which are known as the "dog days" of summer.

 95.167 steel-cas'd cylinder.
 Grinders in sugar mills tended to be vertical cylinders that crushed cane stalks as they were turned.

 95.168 off the member snapt.
-As Grainger describes, milling cane was a dangerous activity and it was not uncommon for enslaved millers to catch body parts between the rollers.
+Milling cane was a dangerous activity, and it was not uncommon for enslaved millers to catch body parts between the rollers.
 Whether mills were powered by wind, water, or muscle, it was unlikely that the rollers could be stopped instantaneously.
-Instead, planters were encouraged to supply their mills with axes so that injured limbs could be cut off without delay, thus preventing further injury.
+Instead, planters were encouraged to supply their mills with axes so that injured limbs could be cut off without delay.

 95.168n put out of the wind.
 To put a windmill "out of the wind" is to stop the mill by turning the sails so they no longer catch the wind.

 96.173 manumit.
 To free from slavery.
-Here Grainger criticizes planters who manumit the enslaved who are too old or too injured to work.
-Implicit in this criticism is that such manumitted persons, though free, were abandonned to care for themselves.
+Here, Grainger criticizes planters who manumit the enslaved who are too old or too injured to work.
+Implicit in this criticism is that such manumitted persons, though free, were abandoned to care for themselves.

 [people] 96.168n Pere Labat.
 Jean Baptiste Labat (1663-1738), Dominican missionary who worked in Guadeloupe for several years and authored the *Nouveau voyage aux isles de l'Amerique* (1722).

-96.168n domestic slavery.
-Refers to slavery within Africa.  <!--I'm not sure that this is right, given the context. cs -->

 97.183 the least admixture.
 The contamination of good cane juice with spoiled juice.

 97.189 in huge casks steept.
-Grainger speaks of adding milled cane, which still contains residual sugar, to fermentation vats before being sent to compost.
+Grainger speaks of adding milled cane, which still contains residual sugar, to fermentation vats before sending them to compost.

 97.191 Vulcan's aid.
 Vulcan, the Roman god of fire.
 Grainger refers to flame being used in the distillation of rum.